 - Miami’s streets are divided into four quadrants: Northeast, Northwest, Southeast, and Southwest.
 The division between the North and South quadrants is Flagler Street and the division between the East and West quadrants is Miami Avenue.

 - Courts, Roads, Avenues, and Places all run from north to south.
-If you think about that for a minute, you’ll be able to come up with an easy acronym to help you remember that.
 Streets run from east to west

 - You can dissect a street address to help you figure out the cross-street.
 Simply remove the last two digits of the address and you’ll find out the corresponding cross-street.
 For example, consider the address 15416 SW 152nd Street.
-We know from the fact that it is a street that 152nd Street runs east-west.
+We know that 152nd Street runs east-west.
 The first three digits of the house number, 154, tell us that the nearest north-south road is 154th Street.
 If you’re standing at the intersection of Flagler and Miami downtown, you’ll need to travel 152 blocks south and 154 blocks west to reach this address.

-- Now that you know the rules, it’s also important to know that there are exceptions.
+- There are some exceptions to these rules.
 Some streets, such as Brickell Avenue and US 1/South Dixie Highway don’t follow the grid.
-So, you’ll need to consult a map to be sure.
+So, you’ll need to consult your GPS to be sure.
 Also, some municipalities within Miami-Dade County, such as Coral Gables, don’t follow the rules at all.

 Highways in South Florida

-There are also several major highways in South Florida that can cut some time off your trip, provided you time your travels correctly.
-As with any major city, expect major delays when heading toward downtown in the morning and toward the suburbs in the afternoon.
-The major highways in our area include:
+Lucky for you, there are also several major highways in South Florida that can cut some time off your trip, provided you time your travels correctly.
+As with any major city, expect delays if heading north toward downtown in the morning and south toward the suburbs in the afternoon.
+The major highways in the Miami area include:

-- Interstate 95 is a major highway running from Maine to Miami, where it terminates just south of downtown and feeds into US 1.
+- Interstate 95: A major highway running from Maine to Miami, where it terminates just south of downtown and feeds into US 1.
 Locally, many people use I-95 to travel between Miami and Broward County, so you’ll find heavy traffic in both directions during commuting hours.
 Special 95 Express Lanes are available for those willing to pay a toll to shorten their commute.

-- Airport Expressway (SR 112) runs from I-95 to Miami International Airport and is one of the more pleasant roads in our expressway system.
+- Airport Expressway (SR 112): SR 112 runs from I-95 to Miami International Airport and is one of the more pleasant roads in the expressway system.
 It provides a direct route to the airport.
 There’s a $1.25 toll, but you can get a discount and breeze through the tollbooth with a SunPass.

-- Palmetto Expressway (SR 826) runs from Kendall to North Miami Beach.
-I’m not going to pull any punches here: this road is horrible.
+- Palmetto Expressway (SR 826): SR 826 runs from Kendall to North Miami Beach.
 You’ll find bumper-to-bumper traffic here almost any time that the sun is up and even after dark on many days.
-It’s a convenient route but slow as molasses.
-At least it’s free.
+It’s a convenient, free route but slow as molasses.

-- Dolphin Expressway (SR 836) is another unpleasant road, running from downtown Miami past Miami International Airport to Sweetwater, connecting with the Homestead Extension of Florida’s Turnpike.
+- Dolphin Expressway (SR 836): This road runs from downtown Miami past Miami International Airport to Sweetwater, connecting with the Homestead Extension of Florida’s Turnpike.
 There are tolls on this road and a SunPass is required to travel on the westernmost portion.

-- Don Shula Expressway (SR 874) is a less-traveled expressway connecting the Palmetto (SR 826) to the Florida Turnpike Homestead Extension (SR 821).
+- Don Shula Expressway (SR 874): A less-traveled expressway connecting the Palmetto (SR 826) to the Florida Turnpike Homestead Extension (SR 821).
 It carries a $1.25 toll.

-- Snapper Creek Expressway (SR 878) is a short expressway connecting the Don Shula Expressway (SR 874) to US 1.
+- Snapper Creek Expressway (SR 878): A short expressway connecting the Don Shula Expressway (SR 874) to US 1.
 There is no toll on this road.